What to wear

 Gloves

-Gloves are not ideal for rowing as they do not allow you to feel and hold the blade handle correctly.
-However “Pogies” are specifically designed to keep hands warm when rowing!
-Gloves are essential if you’re coxing in cold weather!
+Gloves are not ideal for rowing as they do not allow you to 'feel' and hold the blade handle correctly as well as hindering the development of hard skin.
+However “Pogies” are specifically designed to keep hands warm when rowing.

 Socks